 Focus area Action Responsibility Performance Indicators Timeframe Community awareness raising Continue to provide mental health information sessions for the community.
 Community & Culture Title and number of workshops offered, attendance numbers.
 Annual Acknowledge and celebrate International Day of People with a Disability.
 Community & Culture Nature of activity.
+Annual Actively promote Aged and Disability services and programs across the LGA in high visibility areas and local schools.
+Community & Culture Promotion undertaken.
+Annual Increase support for carers Actively promote the supports available for carers of people with disability and the frail aged.
+Community & Culture Promotion undertaken.
 Annual Increased visibility of people living with disability Increase the number of images in Council's image library that depict people living with disability.
 Communications & Engagement Target of 5 additional relevant images added to the gallery each year.
 Ongoing Award Community and Cultural Grants to organisations / groups that provide services / activities for people living with disability.
 Community & Culture Number of relevant grants awarded, dollar value and reach of funded projects.
-Annual Provide support for the Woollahra Dementia Alliance, including implementation of the Action Plan, in partnership with Holdsworth Community Community & Culture Nature of activity, number of participants.
+Annual Provide support for the Woollahra Dementia Alliance, including implementation of the Action Plan, in partnership with Holdsworth Community Community & Culture Nature of activity and number of participants.
 Ongoing

 Focus area Action Responsibility Performance Indicators Timeframe Works across Council Consult with Council's Inclusion (Disability, Aged and Carers) Advisory Committee with regards works to improve accessibility on a quarterly basis.
-Community & Culture Subjects consulted about & outcome.
-Ongoing Provide funds to Holdsworth Community to provide support with navigating My Aged Care, trial an Aged Care Wellness Hub, provide secretariat duties for the Woollahra Dementia Alliance, provide the Woollahra Connect Program and services for families of young children.
+Community & Culture Subjects consulted and outcome Ongoing Provide funds to Holdsworth Community to provide support with navigating My Aged Care, trial an Aged Care Wellness Hub, implementation of the Woollahra Dementia Alliance Action Plan, provide the Woollahra Connect Program and services for families of young children.
 Community & Culture Uptake and engagement with the programs and services.
-Annual Continue to offer the service of Council organising for bins to be brought out for those unable to.
+Annual Continue to offer and promote the service of Council organising for bins to be brought out for those unable to.
 Civil Operations Number of households utilising this service.
 Annual Continue to provide the Home Library Service for housebound people / people with limited mobility, including the monthly 'new titles' print out.
 Woollahra Libraries Number of people using the service, volume of loans.
-Annual Program for children on the autism spectrum, include any volunteers with lived experience in consultation.
-Woollahra Libraries Number of children's programing that caters for children with autism eg 'sensory story time'.
-Annual
+Ongoing Develop and implement more inclusive Library children's programs.
+Woollahra Libraries Suitable children's programs implemented and number of children attending.
+Short Term

 Focus area Action Responsibility Performance Indicators Timeframe Housing Monitor the availability of aged care housing on an annual basis.
 Planning and Place Number of beds compared to benchmark of 88 beds per 1,000 people aged 70 years and older (NSW Growth Centres Guidelines).
 Annual Consider inclusion of controls and public domain projects to support increased accessibility and housing choice in the implementation plan for the Draft Edgecliff Commercial Centre Planning and Urban Design Strategy and Draft Edgecliff Commercial Centre Public Domain Plan.
 Strategic Planning Description of controls and projects that support increased accessibility.
-Medium term Implement actions in the adopted Woollahra Local Housing Strategy 2021 related to promoting inclusive housing design and NSW planning reforms to support increased housing choice to meet a range of different needs.
-Strategic Planning Description of increased housing choice.
-Medium term Buildings and venues Consider accessibility when undertaking upgrades to Council owned properties.
+Medium Term Actively implement actions in the adopted Woollahra Local Housing Strategy 2021 and Affordable Housing Policy related to promoting inclusive housing design and NSW planning reforms to support increased housing choice including affordable housing to meet a range of different needs.
+Strategic Planning Provision of increased housing choice.
+Medium Term Buildings and venues Consider accessibility when undertaking upgrades to Council owned properties.
 Property & Projects Property accessibility upgrades or maintenance completed.
 Ongoing Engage access consultants to ensure universal access in the design and construction of Council venues and facilities.
 Property & Projects Percentage of new designs and constructions that meet or exceed Australian Standards.
 Ongoing Explore the possibility of access to a hydrotherapy pool within the Municipality.
-Open Space & Trees Potential locations and associated costs documented.
-Medium Term
+Community & Culture Potential locations and associated costs documented.
+Short Term